 How do these accounts work?

-How do I compare accounts that offer a higher rate for balances over $250,000?
+How do I compare accounts for balances over $250,000

 - Interest calculation and payment.
 You can earn interest exponentially if you find an account that calculates daily and pays monthly.
 Look to make sure that interest payments are deposited into the account once a month, and that the calculation includes the principal combined with the paid interest.

 - Terms.
 Accounts such as a term deposit or notice saver will give you the maximum rate for balances of over $250,000, but that will restrict your access to your savings.
 Make sure that if you choose one of these types of savings products, they are at terms that you can abide to.